Ensure your CV format is structured to best highlight your unique experience and life situation.

 For example, if you work for one of the Big Four Accounting Firms, you’ll normally be required to follow a programme of professional qualifications.
 For instance, if you join the popular Audit graduate programme at KPMG, you’ll need to study for various professional qualifications during your first few years.

 Once you’ve gained a professional financial qualification, showcase it on your CV so that recruiting managers can quickly see you’re qualified in the speciality they’re hiring for.
-Because professional qualfications are vital in finance, create a standalone professional qualifications section to group them together in an easy-to-find place.
+Because professional qualifications are vital in finance, create a standalone professional qualifications section to group them together in an easy-to-find place.

 Here’s how to highlight an ACA qualification on a CV: